skuvault-integrations/channelAdvisorAccess/readme.md

-ChannelAdvisorAccess is .NET wrapper around [Channel Advisor API](http://developer.channeladvisor.com/display/cadn/ChannelAdvisor+Developer+Network) I created to simplify and speed up working with it.
+ChannelAdvisorAccess is .NET wrapper around [Channel Advisor API v6](http://developer.channeladvisor.com/display/cadn/ChannelAdvisor+Developer+Network) was created to simplify and speed up working with it.

 Features
 ========